CodeGrade/orca/docs/orca_data_definitions.md

 }
 ```

-A given file may contain file paths to be updated for use on the grading VM.
+A given file may contain file paths to be updated for use inside a grading container.
 For example, `javac` can utilize a list of files for compilation.
-The `should_replace_paths` field indicates to the VM whether if a file should be updated.
+The `should_replace_paths` field indicates to the worker whether a file should be updated.

 <hr>